 DO NOT use the backhoe bucket as a battering ram.
+Use the backhoe only for digging.

-ALWAYS lower the bucket to the ground when not digging.
+ALWAYS lower the backhoe bucket and stabilizers to the ground, shut off engine, and apply the parking brake before getting off unit, or when not digging.